BONECRUSHER

 Although he lacked the brilliance of Black Caviar or the dominance of Winx, his courage endeared him to many.
 Even when it appeared he could not win, he prevailed.
 In the Cox Plate, Our Waverley Star settled wide, in mid-field, while the chestnut, Bonecrusher was towards the back of the field.
 At the 800 metres mark, Bonecrusher (ridden by Gary Stewart) powered out swiftly around the field to be immediately shadowed by the slick Our Waverley Star (ridden by Lance O'Sullivan).
 Quickly, the two horses cleared out from the rest of the field.
 Race caller Bill Collins questioned the two horses breakneck tactics,

-Here come the New Zealanders...have they gone too early?"
+Here come the New Zealander’s...have they gone too early?"

-Our Waverley Star built up a length lead, which was soon countered by Bonecrusher.
+OUR WAVERLEY STAR built up a length lead, which was soon countered by Bonecrusher.
 As they entered wide into the short home straight at the Moonee Valley, Bonecrusher had a slender lead.
 In an instant Our Waverley Star gathered him in again and it seemed he would pull away.
 But Big Red fought back hard down the straight to gather in his nemesis stride by stride, winning by a neck at the post.
+And then for one brief moment a hush settled over Moonee Valley.
+Not only were both horses and both jockeys exhausted when they hit that line, but so was the crowd and an emotional Bill Collins, his voice breaking as he uttered that last memorable phrase.
 The huge crowd erupted and it is still considered one of the single greatest thoroughbred races ever witnessed down under, and rightly so.
-Mitchell then shouted dozens of family and friends, and funnily enough even local reporters to dinner out at Melbourne's finest Chinese restaurant, the Flower Drum as the victorious team celebrated long into the night.
+THE FILBERT would finish 3rd, with two further NZ breds, DANDY ANDY and DROUGHT finishing 4th and 5th respectively.

-A tilt at the Japan Cup in 1986 almost ended in tragedy as the horse contracted a mystery virus in Tokyo, thankfully aided in recovery by the JRA vets.
-Both trainer Frank Ritchie and jockey Gary Stewart firmly believe that Bonecrusher would have emerged victorious in the Cup, considering his exceptional performance during track work.
 The Australian Cup was the race, not the Cox Plate, which trainer Frank Ritchie said undid Bonecrusher in 1987.
-Rider Gary Stewart described it as the roughest race he'd ridden in, and Big Red came back to scale with a chunk out of his leg after running 2nd in a torid battle with At Talaq.
+Rider Gary Stewart described it as the roughest race he'd ridden in, and Big Red came back to scale with a chunk out of his leg after running 2nd in a torid battle with AT TALAQ.
 Stewart observed that there was "plenty spent to beat him", a claim interpreted by the Aussie press to mean payoffs to riders by bookies, two of whom were reported to be on the breadline after massive payouts on the result.

 All up, Bonecrusher raced 44 times for 18 wins, 5 second places, and 12 third places.
 His races ranged from 880m to 2400m.
 He won 9 Group One races, 3 Group 2 races, and 2 Group 3 races, and earned prize money of NZ$674,225 and AU$1,679,495.
 He was retired after finishing 3rd in the Gr.3 Starway Stakes in December 1989 at the age of seven, considered one of New Zealand's greatest ever gallopers.
-Bonecrusher is buried next to the Ellerslie parade ring where his statue attracts numerous visitors who are all eager to pay tribute to the mighty, Big Red.

 RACE RECORD - 44: 18-5-12